nbarnes/writing_tagger/README.md

 # NO LIVE DEPLOY YET

-# Writing Tagger
+# Taggr

-Writing Tagger is a authorship tool allowing for robust links between small-ish chunks of text.
+Taggr is a authorship tool allowing for robust links between small-ish chunks of text, ideal for writers and world-builders.

 # TECHNOLOGY

-Writing Tagger is built on Ruby on Rails 5.
+Taggr is built on Ruby on Rails 5.
 Source control and versioning is done at Github.

 # WHERE

-Github repo is at https://github.com/nbarnes/writing_tagger.
+Github repo is at https://github.com/nbarnes/taggr.

 # CONTRIBUTOR COVENANT